 Before I continue...
-I've condensed the original website substantially, which comprised nearly three hundred pages.
-After sifting though the archives, I concluded it was overkill.
+I've condensed the original website substantially, which comprised nearly 300 pages and over 2,500 images.
 Every aspect of the layout was dissected, examined and analyzed in excruciating detail, as though it was some long-lost reincarnation of John Allen's Gorre and Daphetid, right down to all of the circuit diagrams and the origins of every structure, even including the camera and settings used to capture each image!
 The intervening years have allowed me to take a more objective look at what was perhaps a decent layout, but not a "great" one, and certainly not one deserved of so much bandwidth.
 And now, on with the story...

 After my previous defeat, I retreated to something more conventional: a simple L-shaped shelf layout.
 I secured several heavy-duty shelf brackets to the walls, and placed two layers of two-inch-thick foam insulation board onto the brackets.
 I sliced up more foam insulation to create the subroadbed and, using a homemade hot wire carving tool, roughed-in basic scenery shapes.
 After just a couple of weekends, I was ready to lay track.
 With the introduction of Micro Engineering's Code 55 turnouts around that time, I dropped my plans for handlaid track.